BijanJohn/render-health-ping/README.md

 You can manually trigger the workflow from the GitHub Actions tab:
 1. Go to the "Actions" tab in your repository
-2. Select "Keep Render Backend Alive" workflow
+2. Select "Keep Render Backends Alive" workflow
 3. Click "Run workflow"

 ## Monitoring

 To check if the pings are working:
 1. Go to the "Actions" tab in your GitHub repository
-2. Click on "Keep Render Backend Alive"
+2. Click on "Keep Render Backends Alive"
 3. View the workflow runs and their logs
+4. Each API will show as a separate job ("Ping Persian-Chai API" and "Ping Bahasa-Bali API") for independent status monitoring

 ## Free Tier Limits